ProGraphics/prostyle.io/pages/documentation/properties.md

 ## Corners
 The <code>corners</code> property defines whether each corner is rounded or comes to a point.

 Each corner radius is a _percentage_ of the height of the container the item is within.
 They are not a percentage of the dimensions of the item itself, by design.
-For example, a text item might have it’s [textWidth](#){:data-toc="text-width"} property set, which causes word wrapping.
+For example, a text item might have its [textWidth](#){:data-toc="text-width"} property set, which causes word wrapping.
 Regardless of how many lines of text are wrapped, the corner radii will stay consistent, because the containing page dimensions do not change.

 ### Values
 {% include prop-value.html label="topLeft" content="corners-topLeft.md" %}